perryyo/toptorrents-api/README.md

 # toptorrents-api

-*An open source API service which always returns the top 100 movies torrents from the web.*
+*An open source API service which always returns the top 100 movie torrents from the web.*

 ## Purpose